← Back to Tools

 What kinds of businesses are using Gemini?

-We see Gemini used across sectors like Law Firms.
+We see Gemini used across sectors like Agency and Law Firms.
 That does not mean it fits every business, but it is a good sign that the tool is surviving outside a single niche or creator bubble.

 How should I evaluate whether Gemini is worth it for me?